mocacookiecrubmle/abduljepg/README.md

 - 👀 I’m interested in generating insights to problems using data analysis
 - 🌱 I’m currently learning advanced SQL and practising data science libraries in python
 - I also spend my time in creating dashboards in Tableau and Power BI
-- :coffee: I work as a Barista at Starbucks and I'm very passionate about it
+- :coffee: I work as a Certified Barista Trainer at Starbucks and I'm very passionate about it
 - 📫 Reach me on anuabdul1@gmail.com

 <!---